InquisitiveAS/geoRHPy_AS/README.md

 * Architectural Geometry(SubAssembly Fabrication for Facades)- (In progress!)
 * Assembly Drawing Layout Templating and Drawing Automation
 * AutoDimensioning of 3D Geometry (In progress!)
-* DataStructure and Algorithms in Python Nanodegree Program (Udacity!)
-* Graph Based Workflows for Architectural Geometries (In progress!)
+* Graph Based Workflows for Architectural Geometries in RhinoPython(In progress!)
-* Point Cloud Processing for Reality Capture(In progress!)
 * File and Directory Workflows(In progress!)
 * (Will add more as I progress)